Naismith Basketball Hall of Fame

 The Naismith Basketball Hall of Fame is an American history museum and hall of fame, located at 1000 Hall of Fame Avenue in Springfield, Massachusetts.
-It serves as basketball's most complete library, in addition to promoting and preserving the history of basketball.
-Dedicated to Canadian-American physician James Naismith, who invented the sport in Springfield, the Hall of Fame inducted its first class in 1959, before opening its first facility on February 17, 1968.
+It serves as basketball's most complete library, part of its mission of promoting and preserving the history of basketball.
+Dedicated to Canadian-American physician James Naismith, who invented the sport in Springfield, the Hall of Fame inducted its first class in 1959 and opened its first facility on February 17, 1968.

-As of 2024, the Hall has formally inducted 436 players, coaches, referees, and other basketball professionals.
-The Boston Celtics have the most inductees, with 40.
+As of 2024, the Hall has inducted 436 players, coaches, referees, and other basketball professionals.
+The Boston Celtics have the most inductees, with 41.